Published on October 16, 2024

 A single cloud can block the sun and destroy the effect, but cloudy or windy days can also result in the most interesting photos.
 Photo: Charles Phillips

-What should I bring to view the Yosemite Firefall?
+What should i bring to view the firefall at horsetail falls?

-Given that we should anticipate a reasonably long walk from the parking to the viewing areas again this year, and that you should plan to spend at least a few hours outdoors in February, here are a few things you should consider bringing with you.
+Anticipate a long walk from the parking to the viewing areas and plan to spend at least a few hours outdoors in February.

 • Flashlight or headlamp.
-If you want to be one of the cool kids, bring a red LED light, or cover your regular light with red saran wrap so you don’t interfere too much with others’ night vision adaptation.
+A red LED light is ideal, or you can cover your regular light with red saran wrap so you don’t interfere too much with others’ night vision adaptation.

 • Warm boots or other footwear that is also comfortable to walk in.